 Edward was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising their public service, particularly for promoting for equality and social inclusion.

-Edward lives in the City of London with his partner, Dr Meg-John Barker, senior lecturer in psychology at the Open University and a renowned writer, activist, and psychotherapist (see their website).
+Edward lives in the City of London with their partner, Dr Meg-John Barker, senior lecturer in psychology at the Open University and a renowned writer, activist, and psychotherapist (see their website), and their cat, Barney.

-Edward’s preferred pronouns are the singular they/them/their, but also uses/responds to he/him/his.
+Edward’s preferred pronouns are the singular ‘they/them/their’, but also uses he/him/his.